Path Planning Optimisation for SParse, AwaRe and Cooperative Networked Aerial Robot Teams (SpArC-NARTs): Optimisation Tool and Ground Sensing Coverage Use Cases: SParse, AwaRe and Cooperative Networked Aerial Robot Teams (SpArC-NARTs)

-Each agent has several possible links at each time, one with each NART member.
-Only direct links, or pairwise interactions, have been considered so far.
-Nevertheless, if communication requirements are met, multiple pairwise interactions can occur for an agent at each timestep.
-Taking into account that a sparse NART is aimed at the individual communication index of an agent $i$ is defined as:
+An individual communication index, $CSI_i$ is assigned to each NART agent.
+It represents its connectivity value at each time step.
+All agents can have several possible links at each time, one with each NART member.
+Thus, multiple pairwise interactions can occur if communication requirements are met.
+As only direct links (i.e., pairwise interactions) have been considered in the proposed work, the individual communication index of an agent $i$ is defined as:

 This definition represents the best option that agent $i$ has to communicate with another NART agent.
 If a tightly connected NART was aimed, an average of the communication indexes of the agent $i$ with the respective neighbours would be preferred.
-Note that the link between two agents will have a communication index while they are both in the mission (i.e. with available battery).
+Note that the link between two agents will have a communication index while they are both in the mission (i.e., with available battery).